How I Build and Run This Website January 15, 2026

 RUN sed -i 's/listen 80;/listen 8080;/' /etc/nginx/conf.d/default.conf

-The nginx:alpine image is tiny - about 40MB.
-The whole site, images included, adds maybe another 10MB.
+The nginx:alpine image is tiny.
+The whole site adds a few more MB.
 Fast to build, fast to push, fast to start.

 The CI/CD Pipeline

-GitHub Actions handles the automation.
-I have two workflows:
+GitHub Actions runs two workflows:

 Build on PR